Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: The Construction of Godeaux--Serre Varieties

-Combining this with Proposition \ref{prop:ci}, we obtain \begin{cor} For any $n, m > 0$, there is a an $N > 0$ and a complete intersection $Y \subset \bb{P}^N_S$ of relative dimension $m$ on which $G^n$ acts freely, such that the quotient $Y/G^n$ is a smooth projective variety over $S$. \end{cor}
+\begin{cor}[Existence of Godeaux--Serre varieties] Let $S$ be the spectrum of a noetherian local ring and $G$ a nontrivial finite flat $S$-group scheme.
+Then for any $n > 0$, there is an integer $N > 0$ and a complete intersection $Y \subset \bb{P}^N_S$ of relative dimension $n$ on which $G$ acts freely, such that the quotient $Y/G$ is a smooth projective scheme over $S$ with geometrically connected fibers. \end{cor}